zachflower/KoolKubernetes/cicd/jenkins/README.md

 ```bash
 $ kubectl apply -f KoolKubernetes/cicd/jenkins/ci/jenkins.yaml
 ```
-The deployment creates a persistent volume with node affinity to schedule the jenkins pod on the node with label set to 'jenkins'.
-This makes sure that configuration in Jenkins home directory is automatically persisted across jenkins pod restarts.
+This creates a persistent volume with node affinity to schedule the jenkins pod on the node with label set to 'jenkins'.
+It ensures existing plus new configurations in Jenkins home directory are automatically persisted across jenkins pod restart.

-At the end of deployment a service type loadbalancer is created and Jenkins can be accessed via http://Load-Balancer-IP:8080
+At the end of this deployment a service type loadbalancer is created and Jenkins can be accessed via http://Load-Balancer-IP:8080

 ## Store Dockerhub and GitHub credentials
 Storing DockerHub username and password of your DockerHub repository into Jenkins is required by pipeline to upload images to your dockerhub repository.
 Additionally store your GitHub credentials to pull the KoolKuberenetes repository.
 To do this in Jenkins UI, on the home page click Credentials -> Jenkins -> Global credentials (unrestricted) -> Add credentials.
 Fill out the dockerhub username, password and set ID as 'dockerhub'.